awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-versions.md

 | 20181112 | 1\.22\.0 | 18\.06\.1\-ce | 1\.22\.0\-1 |
 | 20181016 | 1\.20\.3 | 18\.06\.1\-ce | 1\.21\.0\-1 |

-For more information about the Amazon ECS\-optimized Amazon Linux 2 AMI, including AMI IDs for the latest version in each region, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.
+For more information about the Amazon ECS\-optimized Amazon Linux 2 AMI, including AMI IDs for the latest version in each Region, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.

 ## Amazon ECS\-Optimized Amazon Linux AMI Container Agent Versions<a name="ecs-optimized-ami-agent-versions"></a>